Victoria Earle Matthews: 1893. Aunt Lindy: A Story Founded on Real Life

 A fire in Fort Valley, Georgia, decimates half the town despite the townsfolks best efforts to extinguish it.
-The towns physician, Dr. Bronson, has his hands full with the victims of the fire.
+The town's physician, Dr. Bronson, has his hands full with the victims of the fire.
 He seeks the help of an old black nurse who lives on the outskirts of town.
 Aunt Lindy and her husband Joel are a kind and devoutly Christian couple.
 Their busy lives keep their sorrows away by day.
 At night, they mourn the children that were ripped away.

 Aunt Lindy tends to her patients as if they were her own children.
 A critically hurt victim of the fire is placed in her care.
 Upon a closer look, Aunt Lindy recognized in him her former master.
 She gets transported back in time to when she labored as his slave.
 A thirst for vengeance clouds her Christian morals.
 She contemplates killing the source of her pain while he's hurt and at her mercy.

 "Marse Jeems" wakes up disorientated.
 When he blurrily makes out her dark features he too goes back in time.
 While she relives the worst years of her life, he remembers the most pleasant years of his.
 Aunt Lindy passionately demands to know the whereabouts of her scattered children.
 Her anger is getting the best of her when an ongoing sermon a couple houses down steals her attention.
 The words of the preacher wash over her and she remembers herself.
 The rage recedes and she emerges determined to save her tormentor.
 Freshly healed, James cannot fathom how Aunt Lindy tolerated saving his life.
 In appreciation, he buys the couple their cabin and confirms the identity of one of their sons.
 He was the new preacher whose words saved Aunt Lindy from falling into sin.